aloisdeniel/aloisdeniel.github.io/_posts/2018-01-20-flutter-introduction.md

 ### Overview

 Flutter is a cross platform mobile app SDK that is different from Xamarin and React-Native in the way the rendering is done.
-Google, that is the company behind Flutter, chose to re-implement all the rendering pipeline on top of [Skia](https://skia.org/), [Dart](https://www.dartlang.org/).
+Google, that is the company behind Flutter, chose to re-implement all the rendering pipeline on top of [Skia](https://skia.org/) and [Dart](https://www.dartlang.org/).

 This means that you have basically the exact same visual experience on every platform that runs Flutter.
 It is a lot like Hybrid web-based approaches, but without the overhead of the HTML and javascript interpreters.
-You have here only the mobile visual components needed and everything is compiled so you have the best performance.
+You have here only the mobile visual components needed and everything is ahead-of-time compiled so you have the best performances.

 Fortunately, inside of it, Flutter provides specific components that make the user feels like he is on his platform.
 So you have iOS specific scrolling behaviors, typography, icons.
 But, you are absolutely not forced to use it, and that is the real power of Flutter : you are completely free since everything is included.